Reconciliation is celebrated Saturday evenings from 4:00 to 4:30 PM.

 Children celebrate their First Reconciliation in second grade.

-Children must complete grade 1 Faith Formation prior to beginning the sacrament preparation process.
+Children must be baptized and have completed grade 1 Faith Formation prior to beginning the sacrament preparation process.

-Sacrament prep will begin in October, 2017.
-Rite of First Reconciliation will take place on Wednesday, November 15, 2017 at 6:15pm in church.
+Sacrament preparation will begin in October of 2018.
+Rite of First Reconciliation will take place on Wednesday, November 14, 2018 at 6:15pm in church.

 Parent Folder Materials